vqc1909a/My-Config-Files-To-Get-Up-Projects/Jest for Testing in Vite-React Project/typescript/README.md

     ```

-8. For avoid some mistakes jest DOM syntax in each file tests, you need to import the following line
+8. For avoid some mistakes jest DOM syntax in file tests, you need to import the following line in the top in each file

     ```
     import '@testing-library/jest-dom'